SuperOffice CRM Online Agreement (“Agreement”)

 - Customers with more than three users must nominate a support contact, who will then act as the Customer’s contact point with SuperOffice.

 - The Customer will use its best effort and most qualified personnel to search the source of the problem and to share detailed information with the support personnel.

 - Cases, which do not comply with the above listed conditions, will be invoiced at the applicable SuperOffice hourly consulting fees.

 SuperOffice reserves the right to recommend a training course or consultancy services if the support takes the form of general training.
-SuperOffice similarly reserves the right to send the Customer specifications of possible solutions, which the Customer must attempt to, implement in order to solve the current problem.
+SuperOffice similarly reserves the right to send the Customer specifications of possible solutions, which the Customer must attempt to implement in order to solve the problem in question.